mmbman/Katagiri/1987-06-06-Genjokoan-Talk-1.md

 So, what is the compassion?
 Something more than the idea of kindness, et cetera.

 So how can you experience salvation, that is seeing very deeply into the human world with wisdom?
 How?
 This is a practice.
-You know, meditation, and at least the six *paramitas*.
+You know, meditation, and at least the six *pāramitās*.
 Like this.

 Is that okay?
 Do you have any other questions?
 We will have a discussion class.